-FDA recommends approval for Second Sight's Argus II retinal prosthesis system in the USOctober 3rd, 2012 in Ophthalmology /
+FDA recommends approval for Second Sight's Argus II retinal prosthesis system in the USOctober 3, 2012 in Medicine & Health / Ophthalmology

 On Friday September 28, a U.S. Food and Drug Administration (FDA) Ophthalmic Devices Advisory Panel unanimously voted 19-0 that the probable benefit of the Argus II Retinal Prosthesis System outweighs the risks to health, an important step toward the FDA market approval of this product manufactured by Second Sight Medical Products, Inc. In making this determination, the panel spent ten hours carefully reviewing and discussing data submitted from the international clinical trial of this innovative retinal implant that, for the first time ever, partially restores vision to patients who are blind due to Retinitis Pigmentosa (RP).